smncd/privcy/README.md

 pnpm add privcy
 ```

-You can then either import the `Privcy` class:
+You can then import the `Privcy` class:

 ```typescript
 // index.ts